Education in South Africa: Barriers to Implementing ICT Faced by South African Educational Institutions

 One of the biggest barriers to ICT usage in South Africa, at least prior to the COVID-19 pandemic, was the lack of a solid infrastructure and internet access throughout the entire country.
 In 2017, only about 22% of the population had access to the internet.
 Public internet access, at places such as internet cafes, existed for students in urban areas, but rural areas sometimes lacked the infrastructure needed for consistent internet access.
 In a study undertaken at the University of South Africa (UNISA), one student from a rural area spoke of lack of internet causing them to fall behind in their studies, indicating that internet access did indeed impact education in South Africa prior to the COVID-19 pandemic.
 Furthermore, in rural areas, less personal resources, such as personal computers and tablets, were available, often due to low socioeconomic status and being unable to afford such luxuries.

 Within the schools, additional barriers existed to ICT usage.
 One such barrier was a lack of teachers who were competent and comfortable with ICTs.
-Research has revealed that discomfort faced by Ghanaian teachers in integrating ICTs into their work was due to, inter alia, insufficient digital skills caused by lack of integration of ICT adoption into teaching and learning.
+Research has revealed that discomfort faced by Ghanaian teachers in integrating ICTs into their work was due to, among other things, insufficient digital skills caused by a lack of integration of ICT adoption into teaching and learning.
 Technical support assists in bridging that gap of ICT competency in teachers, but other barriers persist.
 Teachers sometimes resisted ICT adoption, believing ICTs were useless or even a hindrance to learning.

 Lack of resources and overcrowding were also major barriers within schools to ICT use prior to the COVID-19 pandemic.
 In a 2010 study by Chigona and Chigona, a participant stated "On average our class sizes are 40 plus learners...the Khanya lab has capacity to support 25 learners only.
 There are only 25 computers in the lab."^{:10} Another participant stated, "if you got 2000 kids in a school and you have 25 or 30 computers, it is absolutely no good."^{:10} These quotes illustrate the difficulty with implementing ICTs for education when resources are limited and schools are overcrowded.

 A final barrier faced by schools that is worth mentioning is the same as stated in the paragraph above – lack of a solid infrastructure and internet access.
 Besides internet access, infrastructure needed by schools included reliable electricity.
 Some rural schools had unreliable internet, which impeded ICT usage within the schools.

 As seen in this section, while South Africa did have some ICT adoption starting around 1996, it was a slow process, with South Africa lagging behind due to several barriers.
 Two of the largest barriers – lack of internet access and lack of resources – have been addressed through several government initiatives, discussed in the next section.

 The Department of Basic Education action plan in 2015 provides strategies to integrate the use of ICT in South African education: